fr3qu3ncy/pi-fairy-light-control/README.md

 # pi-fairy-light-control
-Control low power 3.3v fairy lights from a raspberry pi
+Control low power 3.3v fairy lights from a Raspberry Pi

 ## About
 ### Features working: